Insights

 Successful Medical Device Innovations Come From Doctors and Engineers Collaborating

-PTFE yield strength and etching efficacy.
-During stent advancement, the PTFE liner develops sinusoidal strain deformation, so maintaining the inherent yield strength of PTFE is crucial.
-Additionally, optimal bonding between PTFE and the outer extrusion tube enables counteractive traction forces to resist this deformation.
+During stent advancement, the PTFE liner develops sinusoidal strain deformation, so maintaining the inherent yield strength of PTFE Liner is crucial.
+Additionally, optimal bonding between PTFE Liner and the outer extrusion tube enables counteractive traction forces to resist this deformation.